The Ultimate New England Fall Road Trip Itinerary (6 States)

 • Fenway Park: If you’re a baseball fan, catch a game at the iconic Fenway Park, home to the Boston Red Sox, or take a guided tour of the stadium.

 • Food Tour: Boston has a rich food culture!
-Book a guided food tour, if your schedule allows, that takes you to all the best culinary highlights.
+Book a guided food tour, if your schedule allows, that takes you to all the best places to eat.

 For more of Boston’s top tours and activities, check out Viator or Get Your Guide.